Zettlr/Zettlr/scripts/test-gui/test-files/Rendering/Citations.md

 Lorem ipsum [This is a prefix -@Marx1962, pp. iiim-mci, and this is a suffix] dolor sit amet.

+In-text citation which has no locator at the start, but one buried in the suffix which should not be detected as a locator (to avoid gobbling up meaningful information preceding it):

+Lorem ipsum [@Marx1962, especially figure 3, and more] dolor sit amet.

 Basic inline citation:

 Lorem ipsum @Marx1962 dolor sit amet.